 Crispy chicken is always a recipe for success.
 Add melty cheddar and bold spices to the mix, and you’ve got a winning dinner.
 Once baked, the crust turns golden brown while the meat stays juicy and tender.
-But wait...there’s more!
-The crunchy cutlets are served alongside tender roasted asparagus and cheesy, bacon-and-chive-studded mashed potatoes.
+But wait… there’s more!
+The crunchy cutlets are served alongside tender roasted broccoli and cheesy, bacon-and-chive-studded mashed potatoes.
 Together, it’s a meal as elegant as it is satisfying and delicious.

 Yukon Gold Potatoes

-Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
+• Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
 Lightly oil a baking sheet.
-Wash and dry all produce.
+Wash and dry produce. • Cut broccoli florets into bite-size pieces if necessary.
 Dice potatoes into ½-inch pieces.
-Trim and discard woody bottom ends from asparagus.
-Finely chop chives.
-Place 1 TBSP butter (2 TBSP for 4 servings) in a medium microwave-safe bowl; microwave until melted, 30 seconds.
+Finely chop chives. • Place 1 TBSP butter (2 TBSP for 4) in a medium microwave-safe bowl; microwave until melted, 30 seconds.
 Stir in panko, half the Fry Seasoning, half the cheddar (you’ll use the rest of the seasoning and cheese later), salt, and pepper.

-While chicken roasts, place potatoes in a large pot with enough salted water to cover by 2 inches.
-Bring to a boil and cook until tender, 15-20 minutes.
-Reserve ½ cup potato cooking liquid, then drain and return potatoes to pot.
-Meanwhile, place bacon in a large, dry pan over medium-high heat.
-Cook, turning occasionally, until crispy, 6-10 minutes.
-Turn off heat; transfer to a paper-towel-lined plate.
-Once bacon is cool enough to handle, roughly chop.
+• While chicken and broccoli roast, place potatoes in a large pot with enough salted water to cover by 2 inches.
+Bring to a boil and cook until tender, 15-20 minutes. • Reserve ½ cup potato cooking liquid, then drain and return potatoes to pot. • Meanwhile, place bacon* in a large, dry pan over medium-high heat.
+Cook, turning occasionally and adjusting heat if browning too quickly, until crispy, 6-10 minutes. • Turn off heat; transfer bacon to a paper-towel-lined plate.
+Once cool enough to handle, roughly chop.

-Divide chicken, potatoes, and asparagus between plates.
-Top potatoes with remaining bacon and chives.
+• Divide chicken, mashed potatoes, and broccoli between plates.
+Top mashed potatoes with remaining bacon and remaining chives.
 Serve.